foxglove/mcap/docs/performance-comparison/rosbag2-plugin-comparison.md

 ## Benchmark description

 A new benchmark was created for this comparison, designed to directly measure the storage plugin with no other moving parts.
-[Available here](https://github.com/james-rms/rosbag2/tree/jrms/plugin-comparison/rosbag2_performance/rosbag2_storage_plugin_comparison), this benchmark directly uses the storage plugin API to write a fixed number of random bytes as fast as possible.
+[Available here](https://github.com/james-rms/rosbag2/tree/jrms/plugin-comparison/rosbag2_performance/rosbag2_storage_plugin_comparison), this benchmark directly uses the storage plugin API to write a fixed number of bytes as fast as possible.
 This measures the raw write throughput of each storage plugin configuration.

 ## Plugin Configurations